Tech-at-DU/React-Redux-Tetris-Tutorial/17-Moving-Blocks.md

 ### 🤖 AI Prompts

+> "I'm using redux Toolkit.
+What are reducers, explain them to me as a beginner, intermediate, and advanced developer."

 > "How does the reducer avoid modifying the original grid?"

 > "Why do we use `randomShape()` and `checkRows()` after locking a piece?"